-Grantham Scholar Dr Ling Min Tan is now a PDRA at the University of Sheffield.
-Since completing her PhD in 2020, she has been involved in various sustainability-related projects.
-Her current role focuses on supporting urban decarbonisation through data-driven approaches.
+Grantham Scholar Dr Ling Min Tan is now a Research Associate in Urban Decarbonisation, Department of Civil and Structural Engineering, The University of Sheffield.
+Her work is on Regional Emissions Budgeting Framework, Retrofit workflows for residential buildings and urban decarbonisation.
 At the Grantham Centre Ling Min’s project was on urban metabolism, a framework for understanding how efficient cities are.

 Cities are responsible for nearly 80% of global energy consumption.
 Further, more than half of the world’s population now live in cities.
 And predictions show the urban population will approach 5 billion people by the year 2030.

 The increasing demands for energetic and landmass resources creates concerns about the sustainability of urban settlements.
 As a result, sustainable developments have become a major challenge, especially the issues of resource depletion and emission-related pollution.

 ‘Urban Metabolism’ is a valuable framework for understanding urbanisation and its consequences.
 It is used to explore the relation between cities morphology and their socio-economic characteristics based on analogy with the metabolism of an organism.
 Various models have been developed to study the input and output of materials (flows and stocks) between the city and its surrounding environment.

 The purpose of this project is to develop a robust conceptual framework that describes the metabolic characteristics of a city.
 Examples of these characteristics are: resources use, energy consumption and waste emissions that intersect with the spatial and economic dimensions of the city.